cbrun/cbrun.github.io/_posts/2013-01-31-on-being-open-and-transparent.md

 We already have a fairly good track records of openness with many contributions in the history of the project; we'll see if doing so much more efforts will have an impact and I'll sure get back to you then.
 I can only assure you one thing: it takes a bit more time, it takes commitment, but it feels good.

+More than ten years later, these practices remain part of a larger question: [what makes open-source software durable enough for industrial use?]({{ site.url }}/open-source-industrial/)